name-not-found/Transferencia-Radiativa/README.md

 ![result](img/res.png)

-As we can see, the model works to a point; we can now see how **light would be absorbed** by the cloud starting on the top.
+As we can see, the model works at a certain point; we can now see how **light would be absorbed** by the cloud starting on the top.

 We are using a high-density water cloud (the absoption cooeficcient is constant).

-The model tends to 0 without limit because we have not yet programmed a system wich can diferentiate the limit of the cloud.
-Thus, we cannot compare the **output specific intensity** and cloud thickness.
+The model tends to 0 without limit because we have not yet programmed a system which can diferentiate the limit of the cloud.
+We cannot compare this with the **output specific intensity** and cloud thickness.

 ## References